-A VBA method is a piece of code attached to a VBA object, variable or data reference that tells Excel what action to perform in relation to that object.
+A VBA method is a piece of code attached to a VBA object, variable, or data reference that tells Excel what action to perform in relation to that object.
 Copying, pasting, and selecting are just some examples of VBA methods that can be performed.
 (VBA stands for “Visual Basic for Applications”)

 Not all VBA methods can be used with all types of references.
 For example, the “Value” method tells Excel to store a value in a relevant cell, or an array of values in a relevant range.
 If you stored a range of values in a variable, you cannot use the value method to attach that array to a single cell.

-Difference Between an Object Reference and a VBA Method
+Object Reference vs. VBA Method

 The object reference tells Excel where to look for the data.
 A method tells Excel what to do with the data.